 The first step in a multi-attribute machine-learning interpretation workflow is the identification of the problem to resolve by the geoscientist.
 This is important because depending on the interpretation objective (facies, stratigraphy, bed thickness, DHIs, etc.), the appropriate set of attributes must be chosen.
 If it is unclear which attributes to select, a principal component analysis (PCA) may be beneficial.
-This is a linear mathematical technique to reduce a large set of variables (seismic attributes) to a smaller set that still contains most of the variation of independent information in the larger data set.
+This is a linear mathematical technique to reduce a large set of variables (seismic attributes) to a smaller set that still contains most of the variation of independent information in the larger dataset.
 In other words, PCA helps determine the most meaningful seismic attributes.

 Figure 2 is a PCA analysis from Paradise® software by Geophysical Insights, where 12 instantaneous attributes were input over a window encompassing a reservoir of interest.
 The following figures also include images of results from Paradise.
 Each bar in Figure 2a denotes the highest eigenvalue on the inlines in this survey.
-An eigenvalue is the value showing how much variance there is in its associated eigenvector and an eigenvector is the direction showing a principal spread of attribute variance in the data.
+An eigenvalue is a value showing how much variance there is in its associated eigenvector and an eigenvector is a direction showing a principal spread of attribute variance in the data.
 The PCA results from the selected red bar in Figure 2a are denoted in Figures 2b and 2c.
 Figure 2b shows the principal components from the selected inline over the zone of interest with the highest eigenvalue (first principal component) indicating the seismic attributes contributing to this largest variation in the data.
 The percentage contribution of each attribute to the first principal component is designated.
 In this case the top four seismic attributes represent over 94% of the variance of all the attributes employed.
 These four attributes are good candidates to be employed in a SOM analysis.
 Figure 2c displays the percentage contribution of the attributes for the second principal component.
 The top three attributes contribute over 68% to the second principal component.
 PCA is a measure of the variance of the data, but it is up to the interpreter to determine and evaluate how the results and associated contributing attributes relate to the geology and the problem to be resolved.

 Steps 3 and 4: SOM Analysis and Interpretation